Chemicals

 While decarbonizing the chemicals sector is critical for the achievement of these climate goals, the complex, distributed nature of the sector, and its heavy reliance on fossil fuels both as energy and as product feedstocks, contribute to making the chemicals sector particularly hard to abate.
 In addition to emissions abatement, many products from the chemicals sector are also contributors to the global plastics waste crisis.

-GMA Chemicals, in partnership with RMI, is facilitating collective procurement of low-emission chemical products through a book-and-claim system.
+GMA Chemicals, in partnership with RMI, is facilitating collective procurement of low-emission chemical products through a book and claim system.
 The initiative aggregates demand from companies across consumer goods, technology, packaging, apparel, and healthcare sectors to enable direct transactions between corporate buyers and chemical producers.
 Through Environmental Attribute Certificates (EACs), member companies can financially support decarbonization at chemicals manufacturing facilities and address upstream Scope 3 emissions—without requiring restructuring of complex supply chains.
 Email chemicals@gmacenter.org to learn more.

 RFP for Low-Emissions Ethylene